dedalus-ivd/ivd-ais-docker-solution/bundle-ivd/guides/single_node_deployment.md

 - bash scripts/compose.sh stage restart -> Restarts the containers in the compose file
 - bash scripts/compose.sh stage remove -> Stops the containers in the compose file and remove them
 - bash scripts/compose.sh stage recreate -> Stops the containers in the compose file, remove, create again and start them

+### Bundle the DS (Optional)
+<b>NB</b>: THIS PART IS NOT MANDATORY!
+The bundle-ivd already contains the folder for the DS version 5.1.2
+In this part we show how we bundled the solution released by the discovery services team.
+The target is the version 5.1.2

+- download the zip file from [here](http://ci-assetrepo.noemalife.loc/artifactory/releases/eu/dedalus/x1v1/xdiscovery-service/5.1.2/xdiscovery-service-5.1.2.zip)

+<b>Making the folder<b>
+- create a new folder "ds" inside the bundles folder with the subfolders "environments/stage/conf" and "environments/stage/env"
+- from the release, copy the xdiscovery-service-5.1.2\x1v1\conf\xdiscovery-service into the conf folder ("ds/environments/stage/conf")
+- from the relase, copy the xdiscovery-service-5.1.2\x1v1\docker\.env file into the "ds/environments/stage/env" folder and rename it services.env
+- add an empty file "ds/environments/stage/env/compose.env"
+- take the "compose.yaml" file from the ds directory in the bundle-ivd and change the version (if needed)
+- copy the scripts folder from the bundle-ivd/ds into the ds fodler you are making

 ## Device Manager deployment